heaventree/IDE-AI-WITH-MAIK/project_management/REMEDIATION_INTEGRATION.md

-# Bolt DIY Remediation Integration
+# MAIK-AI-CODING-APP Remediation Integration

 ## Overview

-This document details the integration of the Bolt DIY Remediation Plan with the new documentation system (docs-system).
+This document details the integration of the MAIK-AI-CODING-APP Remediation Plan with the new documentation system (docs-system).
 The integration follows a systematic approach to address the issues identified in the remediation plan while incorporating the governance and structural improvements from the docs-system.

 ## Integration Components

 ### 1. Core Architecture Components

-We've implemented the following core components from the Bolt DIY Remediation Plan:
+We've implemented the following core components from the MAIK-AI-CODING-APP Remediation Plan:

 #### 1.1 Error Handling System